 The next day, Earle receives a surprise phone call from Pierre van Vliet, Gachot’s manager.

-— Hey congratulations on the deal with Porsche! he said.
+— Hey, congrats on the Porsche deal! he said.

 — How d’you know? asked Earle.